 Progression/forecastThis section has been translated automatically.

 Unpredictable development of the course.
 The duration of the disease varies (months to decades).
-In smaller cohorts the 5-year survival rate was 95% and the 10-year survival rate 84%.
-50-75% of the patients treated with immunosuppressive drugs show a significant improvement of the clinical findings.
-Higher age and association with a malignoma are associated with a poor prognosis.
+In smaller cohorts, the 5-year survival rate was 95% and the 10-year survival rate was 84%.
+50-75% of patients treated with immunosuppressants show significant improvement in clinical outcome.
+Older age and association with malignancy are associated with poor prognosis.

 Note(s)This section has been translated automatically.

 - Bernard P, Bonnetblanc JM (1993) Dermatomyositis and malignancy.
 J Invest Dermatol 100:128-132

 - Bruce H et al (2009) Cutaneous manifestations of internal malignancy.
 Cancer J Clin 59:73-98